pydykit/pydykit/paper/paper.md

 Understanding and simulating the behavior of dynamical systems is a fundamental challenge in many scientific and engineering disciplines.
 These systems are typically described by ordinary differential and differential-algebraic equations that form an initial-boundary-value problem.
 Solving such problems numerically requires discretization techniques that translate continuous equations into a computationally feasible form.
-Our open-source Python package `pydykit` is designed to facilitate this process by providing a general, accessible and well-structured framework for the numerical treatment of dynamical systems.
+The open-source Python package `pydykit` is designed to facilitate this process by providing a general, accessible and well-structured framework for the numerical treatment of dynamical systems.

 As the successor to the MATLAB package `metis`, `pydykit` inherits and builds upon its core features, offering a robust, object-oriented framework suitable for solving differential-algebraic equations (DAEs).